vanHeemstraSystems/postgresql-hasura-graphql/README.md

 }
 ```

-To achieve the above, read https://shusson.info/post/building-nested-json-objects-with-postgres
+To achieve the above, read https://shusson.info/post/building-nested-json-objects-with-postgres and "Nested types in actions" at https://www.youtube.com/watch?v=lSAhkkrcK6s

 # 100 - Introduction